capricorncd/Capricorncd/README.md

 ### Hi there 👋

-I'm [Zhong Xing](https://github.com/xing1984), I'm a Web Engineer, and I've been working in web development since 2016.
+I'm Capricorncd, I'm a Web Engineer, and I've been working in web development since 2016.
 I'm from China, and I'm currently living in Japan.

 > Since I can't sign in Github, there may be a day when this account's repository can no longer be maintained.

-WeChat: Capricorncd

 ## ⚡ Technologies